GetContented/substance/README.md

 ## Services and Architecture

-The services it provides to achieve these aims are: web and file serving functionality, database connectivity, a base [data model](doc/data_model.md), which includes a [versioning system](doc/versioning.md), a backend code compilation system, and connects to the upper (inner?) layers of the rest of the system with an initial Basic Product-System Source Code Editor.
+The services it provides to achieve these aims are: web and file serving functionality, database connectivity, a base [data model and database](doc/data_model.md), which includes a [versioning system](doc/versioning.md), a backend code compilation system, and connects to the upper (inner?) layers of the rest of the system with an initial Basic Product-System Source Code Editor.
 This is then used to build the rest of the Product-System.
 See the diagram at [`doc/architecture`](doc/architecture.jpg) for a visual overview of the full system.

 ## Fabricator